NiklasEi/cinnog/README.md

 Bevy ECS is used in an attempt to add a data layer to Leptos as a static site generator.
 The idea is similar to what Gatsby does with GraphQL using a Bevy ECS World as the database.

-The current data layer code is very minimal and can be found in the `data_layer` member of this workspace.
+The current data layer code is very minimal and can be found in the `cinnog` member of this workspace.
 In `generator`, a new data layer is constructed and filled with example data.

 When all data is loaded and processed, the data layer can build a given Leptos app and will supply itself in a context.
 Currently, you can run [Systems][bevy_systems] against the data layer and use their return value (think GraphQL query in Gatsby) and use the value of [Resources][bevy_resources].

 In a more complete project, there would be helper methods/systems to e.g. load markdown files from certain directories and convert them to HTML in `generator`.
-In this potential future, `data_layer` might be a library with a proper name and re-export `leptos` and `bevy_ecs` for simpler setup.
+In this potential future, `cinnog` might be a library with a proper name and re-export `leptos` and `bevy_ecs` for simpler setup.

 ### Improvements